numpy/numpy/doc/neps/nep-0023-backwards-compatibility.rst

 to the `NumPy governance model
 <https://docs.scipy.org/doc/numpy/dev/governance/index.html>`_.

-All deprecations must be proposed on the mailing list, in order to give everyone with an interest in NumPy development a chance to comment.
+All deprecations must be proposed on the mailing list in order to give everyone with an interest in NumPy development a chance to comment.
 Removal of deprecated functionality does not need discussion on the mailing list.